natlines1492/Rick-MortyChallengue/README.md

+# Rick & Morty Challengue

 Hi!

 This repo contains a react application that uses a data from Rick Morty API, to return a JSON with the results required for a challenge.

+Thanks for reviewing, I keep remaining if you want to give me feedback!

-Inside the repo, you would find:
+Inside the repo, the principal folder is **src**, and it contains:

 - scr:

   - pages:
     - Challengue.js: This file has the principal render component,  with the required results.

   - utils:

     - charCount.js: Contain a function which counts how many times appear a letter in all the names for each item.

     - getEpisodesLocations.js: Contain a function that returns an array with all the character's origin locations for each episode.

   - services:

-    - apiFetch.js : Contain a function that fetch data from the API.
+    - apiFetch.js: Contain a function that fetch data from the API.

 API: https://rickandmortyapi.com/